wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## Wikibase Extension

-Wikibase Extensions are [MediaWiki](#mediawiki) extensions that add further functionality to [Wikibase](#wikibase).
-They depend on the Wikibase extension being installed and directly interact with it.
+Wikibase Extensions are [MediaWiki](#mediawiki) extensions that add further functionality to [WikibaseClient](#wikibaseclient) or [Wikibase Repo](#wikibase-repository).
+Extensions such as [WikibaseLexeme](https://www.mediawiki.org/wiki/Extension:WikibaseLexeme) that enable additional Entity types or Property datatypes on Wikibase need to be enabled both on the Repository, and on the Client.
+On the Repository the extension enables creating and editing these new types of data, and on the Client side the extension enables the wiki to consume and display them.

-Examples: WikibaseLexeme, WikibaseMediaInfo, WikibaseImport
+Other Wikibase extensions exist only on the Repo (e.g. [WikibaseQualityConstraints](https://www.mediawiki.org/wiki/Extension:WikibaseQualityConstraints)) or only on the Client (e.g. [ArticlePlaceholder](https://www.mediawiki.org/wiki/Extension:ArticlePlaceholder)).

 ## Wikibase Repository